-Non-functional pads on flex laminate shall be in conformance with requirement 7.5.1c.2.
+Non-functional pads on flex laminate shall be in conformance with requirement 7.5.2c.2.

-Thermal rules and heat sinks
+Heat sinks and inserts for CTE restriction

 Overview

 Heat sinks have the purpose of improving the thermal management of the PCB especially in the vicinity of components with a high thermal dissipation or current carrying tracks.
 Heat sinks also have an effect on in-plane thermal expansion.